jessm91/dice/README.md

 ## Description

 This dice game was created using Python.
-The user rolls a 6 sided dice and a random outcome is produced.
+The user rolls a 6 sided die and a random outcome is produced.

 ## Deployment